Pre-General Availability Draft: 2018-02-24

 This section discusses limitations in MySQL Partitioning relating specifically to functions used in partitioning expressions.

-Beginning with MySQL 5.1.12, only the MySQL functions allowed in the following table are allowed in partitioning expressions.
+Only the MySQL functions shown in the following table are allowed in partitioning expressions.

 CEILING() and FLOOR().